Pleiotropy

-Pleiotropy can arise from several distinct but potentially overlapping mechanisms, such as gene pleiotropy, developmental pleiotropy, and selectional pleiotropy.
-Gene pleiotropy occurs when a gene product interacts with multiple other proteins or catalyzes multiple reactions.
-Developmental pleiotropy occurs when mutations have multiple effects on the resulting phenotype.
-Selectional pleiotropy occurs when the resulting phenotype has many effects on fitness (depending on factors such as age and gender).
+Pleiotropy can result from several distinct but potentially overlapping mechanisms, including gene pleiotropy, developmental pleiotropy, and selectional pleiotropy.
+Gene pleiotropy occurs when a gene product interacts with multiple proteins or catalyzes different reactions.
+Developmental pleiotropy refers to mutations that produce several phenotypic effects during development.
+Selectional pleiotropy occurs when a single phenotype influences evolutionary fitness in multiple ways (depending on factors such as age and sex).